 Generic Name: aliskiren

-Note: This document contains side effect information about aliskiren.
-Some of the dosage forms listed on this page may not apply to the brand name Tekturna.
+Note: This page contains side effects data for the generic drug aliskiren.
+It is possible that some of the dosage forms included below may not apply to the brand name Tekturna.

 For the Consumer